 My mom was right!
 As a teenager, I didn’t listen to her advice about how much I would love teaching.
 Instead, I earned a degree in journalism at SDSU and after several years of copy editing and graphic arts, I became our department’s trainer.
 It was then that I realized how much I loved to instruct and even more, how much I loved watching others learn.
 After returning to school to earn my elementary teaching credential, I was off and running into what would become my profession and calling.
-My mom passed away in 2005, but lucky for me, I was able to thank her for sending me in the right direction.

 Prior to teaching at Rhoades, I taught in the San Diego Unified School District.
 My experience in the district focused on long-term substitute positions in GATE and Seminar classrooms.
 During this time, I also taught summer school and wrote curriculum for the San Diego Zoo.